Katona/really-simple-xdm/README.md

 ```

 Note that the register/deregister methods (`on` and `off` respectively) return a promise which resolves when the registration/deregistration is completed.

+__The only difference between normal callbacks and event listeners__ is callback registrations are not tracked so they can not be deregistered.